 Applicants must be:

-- Applicants must be currently registered with the Australian Health Practitioner Regulation Agency (AHPRA) and can supply evidence of current AHPRA registration;
+- Applicants must be currently registered as an Enrolled Nurse with the Australian Health Practitioner Regulation Agency (AHPRA) and can supply evidence of current and unlimited AHPRA registration;

-- Must be currently employed and practicing regularly in a clinical environment to achieve the skill requirements for this unit;
+- Must be currently employed and practicing regularly in a clinical environment where a range of medications administration occurs to achieve the skill requirements for this unit;

-- Currently under supervision/direct report of an RN manager who can sign recognition documentation to confirm current clinical practice;
+- Must be currently under supervision/direct report of an RN manager who can sign recognition documentation to confirm current clinical practice and be able to provide ANMEC educators with updates on student practice;

 - Applicants must be over 18 years of age;

-- Applicants must supply evidence of Enrolled Nurse.
+- Applicants must supply evidence of Enrolled Nurse qualification, including details of Units of Competency achieved.

 $2,300 full cost for non-member